-Eight scholarships (two for courses in Wool Technology and six for courses in Textile Technology) have been made available by the Wool Research Trust Fund (Commonwealth Government).
+A number of scholarships for courses in Wool Technology and Textile Technology have been made available by the Wool Research Trust Fund (Commonwealth Government).
 The scholarships provide an allowance of \$800 per annum for living expenses for four years, and successful applicants may hold a Commonwealth Scholarship concurrently.